 Students are expected to complete all assignments and quizzes and submit them before the due dates.
 Late/missed assignments and quizzes are NOT accepted and will result in a grade of zero.
 All exams will be written as scheduled.
 No rewrite/rescheduled exams will be given, and all missed exams will result in a grade of zero unless there is an excusable absence and prior arrangements have been made with the instructor.
-If there is a legitimate reason of absence, the weighting of the missed midterm exam will be added to the final exam weighting.
-Course materials (course outline, lecture notes, connect instructions, etc.) are available on your D2L course space (https://myclass.gprc.ab.ca/d2l/home).
+If there is a legitimate reason for absence, the weighting of the missed midterm exam will be added to the final exam weighting.
+Course materials (course outline, lecture notes, connect instructions, etc.) are available on your D2L course space.
 Smart Book (SB) modules, assignments, and quizzes are available on Connect.